loomnetwork/loom-sdk-documentation/docs/hsm.md

 Http url for the yubicohsm, by default it listens to http://localhost:12345

-* HsmDevLogCred:
+* HsmAuthPasswd:

-Password for the HSM device.
+Password for the HSM device. (previously HsmDevLogCred)

 * HsmAuthKeyId:

 ID number for authentication on the yubico hsm.
 This typically will be set to 1 as its the default AuthKeyId

+* SignKeyDomain:

+Yubico HSMs allow multiple domains for security, you can specify, otherwise it defaults to 1

 * HsmSignKeyID: